upvestco/upvest-elixir/README.md

 For a comprehensive reference, check out the [Upvest documentation](https://doc.upvest.co).

-For details on all the functionality in this library, see the [GoDoc documentation](https://godoc.org/github.com/rpip/upvest-go).
+For details on all the functionality in this library, see the [HexDocs documentation](https://hexdocs.pm/upvest-elixir/).